jmcollin78/versatile_thermostat/README.md

     5. ff you don't want to use the preseet, give 0 as temperature.
 The preset will then been ignored and will not displayed in the front component

 ## Configure the doors/windows turning on/off the thermostats
-Click on 'Validate' on the previous page and you will get there:
+If you choose the ```Window management``` feature, click on 'Validate' on the previous page and you will get there:
 ![image](https://github.com/jmcollin78/versatile_thermostat/blob/main/images/config-window.png?raw=true)

 Give the following attributes: